Our journey from a hobby to side hustle with LivingTesla to managing a 3D-printer farm with EveryAmp.

 Hi!
-We’re Kevin and Matthew.
-We’ve been co-workers at a nuclear power plant since 2015 where we found we had a mutual interest in technology and electric vehicles.
+We’re Matthew (left) and Kevin (right).
+We met as co-workers at a nuclear power plant in 2015 where we found we had a mutual interest in technology and electric vehicles.
 Kevin owned a Model S since 2014 and was in line to be a very early Model 3 customer.
 Matthew was a day-one line waiter for the Model 3.

-In mid-2019, Matthew got a “fix-it” ticket for not having a front license plate on his Model 3 shortly after he got a new 3D printer at Maker Faire Bay Area and we began development of the first prototype SnapPlate.
+In mid-2019, Matthew got a “fix-it” ticket for not having a front license plate on his Model 3 shortly after he got a new 3D printer at Maker Faire Bay Area and we began development of the first prototype SnapPlate to get that ticket signed off.
 By late August, many versions later, we decided it was good enough to show the world and launched our store.

 2019 and 2020 were a blur learning how to operate a growing business in the midst of a pandemic.
 We learned countless lessons in business, finance, customer service, sourcing, marketing, manufacturing, and fulfillment.

 We took a timeout from SnapPlate production to help make thousands of face shields for medical professionals in the area.
 Thankfully, manufacturers soon caught up with the medical community’s needs and we could turn back to SnapPlates.